Alfred Escher: Early life and education

-Childhood, youth, student years

-Alfred Escher spent the first years of his childhood in the house where he was born, the "Neuberg" on Hirschengraben in Zürich.
-Heinrich Escher had a country house built on the left shore of Lake Zürich in the village of Enge (now part of the city of Zürich).
-He called it Belvoir.
-When the family moved into the house in 1831, Heinrich Escher was able to devote himself fully to his passion for botany and his entomological collection.
-During this period Alfred Escher was taught at home by various tutors, including the theologian Alexander Schweizer, and Oswald Heer, who was to become a paleo-botanist and entomologist.
-Escher attended the Zürich Obergymnasium high school from 1835 to 1837.
-After graduating from high school, Escher decided to study law at the University of Zürich.
-In 1838/39 he spent two semesters abroad at the Universities of Bonn and Berlin, though these stays were marred by serious illness.
+His mother hailed from an old nobilitated family of St. Gallen.
+His initial years were spent at the Neuberg, the house where he was born, until the family relocated to the newly-built country house,Villa Belvoir, outside of Zurich, in Enge (which now is part of the city) in 1831.
+Escher was taught privately by various tutors, including theologian Alexander Schweizer, and Oswald Heer, who was to become a paleo-botanist and entomologist.
+Escher attended the Zürich Obergymnasium from 1835 to 1837.
+He mostly grew up isolated from the public with a sickly mother, who never left their country estate.
+He then studied law at the University of Zurich.
+In 1838/39 he spent two semesters abroad at the University of Bonn and Berlin, though these stays were marred by serious illness.
 During his studies, Escher became involved in the Zofingia student society, which he joined in 1837.
 He served as president of the society's Zürich section in 1839/40 and in September 1840 became overall president of the whole society.
 Escher himself repeatedly cited the Zofingia as a major influence on the development of his personality.
 With a dissertation on Roman law, Escher gained his doctorate "summa cum laude" from the University of Zürich.
 Having completed his studies, Escher needed to think carefully about his future career, so he went to Paris for several months to contemplate the matter.